glasskube/glasskube/README.md

 - [How to Contribute](https://github.com/glasskube/glasskube#-how-to-contribute)
 - [Supported by](https://github.com/glasskube/glasskube#-supported-by)

-## 🚀 Quick Start - Install the Beta Version.
+## 🚀 Quick Start - Install your first package in less than 5 minutes.

 You can install Glasskube via [Homebrew](https://brew.sh/):